RexManglicmot/Mayo-NLP-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

     ## 14        life  51
     ## 15      people  50

-Let’s get rid of numbers in the list.
+It worked.
+So, lets get rid of numbers in the list.

 ``` r
 #not interested in numbers, need to filter out